xebadevs/res_redux_crud/README.md

-# CRUD with Redux 📒
+# CRUD with Redux 💻

 `Resource Repository`

-Use of:
+## Use of:
 - `Redux`
 - `Hooks`

+## Functions:
+- Read the cards from an internal *JSON*.
+- Create a card.
+- Edit a card.
+- Delete a card.